thanos-io/thanos/docs/getting_started.md

 With the above configuration a single node will advertise itself in the cluster and query for other members of the cluster (from itself) when you add more sidecars / components you will probably want to sent `cluset.peers` to a well known peer that will allow you to discover other peers within the cluster.

 When a peer advertises itself / joins a gossip cluster it sends information about all the peers it currently knows about (including itself).
-This information for each peer allows you to see what type of component a peer is (Source, Store, Query), the peers Store API address (used for querying) and meta data about the labels and time window the peer holds information about.
+This information for each peer allows you to see what type of component a peer is (Source, Store, Query), the peers Store API address (used for querying) and meta data about the external labels and time window the peer holds information about.

 Once the Peer joins the cluster it will periodically update the information it sends out with new / updated information about other peers and the time windows for the metrics that it can access.